 Prices continued to rise, with 91% of the markets showing home price appreciation.
 Single-family home price growth is steady, median family incomes are rising modestly, inventory levels are low and affordability has been declining.

-Seventy-five percent of survey respondents reported that home prices remained constant or rose in December 2018 compared to levels one year ago (90% in December 2017).
+Eighty-six percent of respondents reported that home prices remained constant or rose in June 2019 compared to levels one year ago (87 percent in June 2018).

 At the national level, housing affordability is down from last month, but up from a year ago.
 Mortgage rates were down from last month at 4.11% this May, and down 7.7% compared to 4.71% a year ago.

 Search Economists' Outlook